 - If you smell gas, get out of the building and move as far away as possible.

-- Before you leave any building, check to make sure that there is no debris in your evacuation path from the building that could fall on you.
+- Before leaving any building, check to ensure no debris is in your evacuation path from the building that could fall on you.

 Staying Safe Outdoors